- Six different sports have represented the Blue Demons in NCAA postseason play.

 - In the fall of 1999, DePaul unveiled the new Blue Demon logo.
 The logo heads a family of 17 symbols that visually captures the essence of DePaul's athletic program and represents the attitude of DePaul's student athletes.

 - The DePaul athletic program has produced prominent athletes who have taken their playing careers to the professional level.
 In 1946, the late George Mikan signed with the pre-NBA Chicago Gears.
 He would later carry the NBA's Minneapolis Lakers (currently the Los Angeles Lakers) to five championships in six seasons.
 In 1981, Mark Aguirre was the first overall draft pick in the NBA by the Dallas Mavericks.
 In 1982, Terry Cummings was the second overall draft pick by the San Diego Clippers (currently the Los Angeles Clippers).
-Today, the league serves as home to several former DePaul standouts, including Quentin Richardson (New York Knicks), Steven Hunter (Denver Nuggets), Bobby Simmons (Milwaukee Bucks), Andre Brown (Memphis Grizzlies), Wilson Chandler (New York Knicks) and Sammy Mejia (Detroit Pistons).
+Today, the league serves as home to former DePaul standout Wilson Chandler of the Denver Nuggets as well as Utah Jazz head coach Tyrone Corbin.

 - The women's basketball and volleyball teams compete in Sullivan Athletic Center's 3,000-seat McGrath-Phillips Arena.
-DePaul named the basketball court in the arena the "Doug Bruno Court" in honor of the Blue Demons' women's basketball head coach during the 2010-2011 season.
+During the 2010-11 season, DePaul named the arena basketball court the "Doug Bruno Court" in honor of the Blue Demons' women's basketball head coach.

-- Phase II of the multi-million-dollar renovation to Cacciatore Stadium softball field and Wish Field soccer field was completed during the 2009-2010 academic year.
+- Phase II of the multimillion-dollar renovation to Cacciatore Stadium softball field and Wish Field soccer field was completed during the 2009-10 academic year.

 - Other than exhibition games, the DePaul men's basketball team plays all home games at the 18,500-seat Allstate Arena (formerly the Rosemont Horizon), 6920 N. Mannheim Road, Rosemont, Ill.